rdsign/sendible/README.md

 # Sendible by Rdsign

 This is an assessment project for Sendible.
+Was a cool experience, hope you like.
 <br>

 ##### DESIGN